plgd-dev/doc/content/en/tutorials/ocf-conformance-testing.md

 Substitute for `DEVICE_NAME` and `DEVICE_ID` the device name and the device ID of the exited process; for `NEW_AUTHORIZATION_CODE` substitute a new authorization code received from try.plgd.cloud as previously described.

-## Validating Origin Cloud conformance with Conformance Test Tool
+## Validating C2C Origin Cloud Conformance

-TODO